oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

           ```
          (Leave any existing secrets in place.)

-      - Change its `spec.configuration.model.configMap` to look like:
+      - Change its `spec.configuration.model.configMap` to look like the following:

           ```
           spec: